 The Ultimate Star Savior Journey Guide: Forging Perfect Stella Archives

-Phase 1: Preparation and team building
+Phase 0: Preparation and entry requirements

 Star Savior mode select: Main Story, Operation, and Journey cards for Relief Journey / Stella Archives